来自中国的学生 Students from China

 Dramatically improve your English writing and speaking

 Cornell's English classes are designed to help you develop your English writing and speaking skills.
 Faculty members divide students into small groups so that every student gets lots of one-on-one help.
-We have seven years' of excellent reviews from Chinese students, and all our teachers have many years' experience teaching English.
+We have more than a decade of excellent reviews from Chinese students, and all our teachers have many years' experience teaching English.